-Article 5.1 Student guidance
+Article A5.1 STUDENT GUIDANCE

-- 1. The faculty board is responsible for student guidance. - 2.
+- 1. The student can request a certified study progress overview from the Student Services Desk if required.
+The faculty board is responsible for student guidance. - 2.
 Student support and guidance includes 'decentralized' guidance, as provided within study programmes, and 'central' guidance, as provided by the Centre for Educational Support. - 3.
 Student guidance includes guidance with questions or problems with regard to career orientation and career choices and guidance with problems that affect study progress.
 Students are offered personal and professional student (career) guidance for optimal study progress.
 Where possible, needs for specific guidance are met. - 4.
 Each student is assigned a study adviser. - 5.
 The study adviser supervises students and advises them on all aspects of the studies, also on personal circumstances that may be affecting the student's studies. - 6.
 The opportunity for an introductory interview will be offered to each student before 1 November of the first year of enrolment in the programme. - 7.
 A systematic method on how students are monitored and obstruction in study progress is signalled is documented by the programme (for example in a policy plan or an annual cycle). - 8.
 Information about the guidance facilities of the study programme is in any case available on the website of the study programme.

-Article 5.2 Special facilities
+Article A5.2 SPECIAL FACILITIES

 - 1. If students wish to exercise their right to specific supervision or special facilities, they should contact the study adviser.
-The study adviser will record the agreements made with the student in Osiris. - 2.
-A student is entitled to special facilities in case of demonstrable circumstances beyond the student's control or extenuating personal circumstances.
+The study adviser will record the agreements made with the student in Osiris. - A student is entitled to special facilities in case of demonstrable circumstances beyond the student's control or extenuating personal circumstances.
 The facility may provide for dispensation from or an additional opportunity to sit examinations or tests to be granted and/or for specific facilities to be made available.
 Such dispensation and additional resits may only be granted by the examination board.